Taimi Soil Projects

 Where can I find fresh, locally grown food in Clearwater County?

-• Town & Country Farmers' Market, Saturdays 10-1pm, located in the lower level of the Rocky Museum.
+• Town & Country Farmers' Market, Saturdays 10-1pm, Now located in the at the Rocky Mnt House Legion.

 Here is a list of the local food producers in the Rocky Mountain House area.
 Check back often for updates and new producers.